johnmn3/injest/README.md

         :git/tag "v0.1-alpha.2"
         :git/sha "eada638"}}}'
 ```
 Then require the `injest` macros in your project:
 ```clojure
 (require '[injest.core :as injest :refer [x> x>>]])
 ```
+> Note: For even _more_ modern conveniences, I actually recommend requiring in the `injest.path` namespace instead of `injest.core` namespace, described [in more details below](#extras).
+However, because `injest.path` provides an extra value proposition, this library won't be imposing those conveniences on the default transducifyng semantics.
+As such, Clojure shop's with different appetite's for semantic advancements can adopt these extra features more gradually, if at all.
 # Details
 Why?
 Well: